benjaminnamo/carbitrage/README.md

 ## Node Startup Flow

 1. Node boots and selects its ID (via command line or randomly)
-    2. Checks for an existing leader using `discover_leader()`
-    3. If none found, initiates election using `initiate_bully_election()`
+2. Initializes as RAFT follower
+3. Participates in leader election if no heartbeat received
-    4. If elected leader, begins cache reconciliation
+4. If elected leader:
+   - Begins sending heartbeats
+   - Handles client requests
+   - Manages log replication
+5. If follower:
+   - Responds to RPCs from leader
+   - Monitors for leader timeout
-    5. If replica, syncs cache from leader
+   - Syncs cache from leader

 ---